danielbodnar/awesome-stars/README.md

 - [Plazide/local-ai-code-completion](https://github.com/Plazide/local-ai-code-completion) - A vscode extension providing AI code completion locally on your computer.
 - [codota/tabnine-vscode](https://github.com/codota/tabnine-vscode) - Visual Studio Code client for Tabnine. https://marketplace.visualstudio.com/items?itemName=TabNine.tabnine-vscode
 - [codota/TabNine](https://github.com/codota/TabNine) - AI Code Completions
-- [zjunlp/EasyEdit](https://github.com/zjunlp/EasyEdit) - An Easy-to-use Knowledge Editing Framework for LLMs.
+- [zjunlp/EasyEdit](https://github.com/zjunlp/EasyEdit) - [ACL 2024] An Easy-to-use Knowledge Editing Framework for LLMs.
 - [melih-unsal/DemoGPT](https://github.com/melih-unsal/DemoGPT) - Create 🦜️🔗 LangChain apps by just using prompts🌟 Star to support our work! | 只需使用句子即可创建 LangChain 应用程序。 给个star支持我们的工作吧！
 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [Olanetsoft/article-idea-generator](https://github.com/Olanetsoft/article-idea-generator) - Generate your next article idea with ease.
 Powered by OpenAI.